Jp1337/nvmanage/README.md

 # nvmanage
-Back-of-a-napkin script intended to help manage nvidia gpu clocks and other settings on linux
+Back-of-a-napkin script intended to help manage nvidia gpu clocks and other settings on linux.
+Work in progress.